archerydwd/blog/README.md

 The action should be the same name that you have in your controller and the same name of the create template.

-now we will add the create template to src/view/articles/create.html
+Now we will add the create template to: src/view/articles/create.html
 ```
 <html>
   <body>